On Bilateral Multiple Sums and Rogers-Ramanujan Type Identities: Introduction

 which is a fundamental identity in the theory of basic hypergeometric series.
-A natural question is whether similar bilateral extensions exist for Rogers-Ramanujan type identities.
-In 2023, Schlosser \cite{Schlosser-2023} employed bilateral summation formulas to study Nahm sum and derived new bilateral Rogers-Ramanujan type identities by analytic methods.
-Following the natation of \cite{Wang-2023}, we define a Rogers-Ramanujan type identity of index $(n_1,n_2,\cdots,n_k)$ as a finite sum of the form:
+A natural question is whether similar bilateral extensions exist for Rogers--Ramanujan type identities.
+In 2023, Schlosser \cite{Schlosser-2023} employed bilateral summation formulas to study Nahm sum and derived new bilateral Rogers--Ramanujan type identities by analytic methods.
+Following the notation of \cite{Wang-2023}, we define a Rogers--Ramanujan type identity of the index $(n_1,n_2,\dots,n_k)$ as a finite sum of the form: